 Outside the City Centre

-Liverpool has more parks than Paris, don’t you know and Sefton Park in the south of the city, is one of the prettiest, with a beautiful Palm House in the middle that holds all kind of events from weddings to a silent yoga disco – whatever that may be.
-The park is where they hold the Africa Oye festival each June and the Liverpool Food and Drink Festival in April and September.
+Liverpool has more parks than Paris, don’t you know and Sefton Park in the south of the city, is one of the prettiest, with a beautiful Palm House in the middle that holds all kinds of events from weddings to a silent yoga disco – whatever that may be.

-And if you’re a footie fan, Everton and Liverpool football clubs are both very close to the city centre.
-Liverpool football club is based in Anfield and Everton is just across Stanley Park in Walton (although a new stadium has recently been announced at Bramley Moore Dock).
+If you’re a football fan, Everton and Liverpool football clubs are both very close to the city centre.
+Liverpool football club is based in Anfield and Everton is just across Stanley Park in Walton.
+You could try and catch a game, or perhaps take a stadium tour.

 Plan Your Trip to Liverpool